NiravViralDevelopment/MicroDirectory/README.md

-# AtomDirectory
+# MicroDirectory

-**AtomDirectory** is a modular and extensible file and directory management system.
+**MicroDirectory** is a modular and extensible file and directory management system.
 It provides a clean, customizable architecture for organizing, accessing, and managing file structures—ideal for projects that require flexible file handling.

 ## 🚀 Features